kataw/kataw/test/__snapshot__/parser/expressions/super/some-invalid-cases.md

 ✖ 'super' can only be referenced in members of derived classes or object literal expressions - start: 551, end: 552 ✖ 'super' can only be referenced in members of derived classes or object literal expressions - start: 584, end: 585 ✖ ',' expected - start: 588, end: 589
+✖ The parser expected to find a '}' to match the '{' token here - start: 588, end: 589
 ✖ Expected a `;` - start: 588, end: 589
 ✖ Declaration or statement expected - start: 588, end: 589
 ✖ 'super' can only be referenced in members of derived classes or object literal expressions - start: 614, end: 615